Peled-Zohar/Peled-Zohar-ResultOf/README.md

 {

-    return Validate("someObject is null.", d => d is object) && Validate("Raw data has no SomeProperty.", d => d.SomeProperty is object) && Validate("SomeProperty is invalid.", d => d.SomeProperty.IsValid)
+    return Validate("someObject is null.", d => d is object) && Validate("someObject has no SomeProperty.", d => d.SomeProperty is object)
+        && Validate("SomeProperty is invalid.", d => d.SomeProperty.IsValid)
         && Validate("SomeCollection is empty.", d => (d.SomeCollection?.Count ??
 0) > 0);